TUD-STKS/tud-themes/README.md

 # tud-themes

-This package provides the Corporate Design of TU Dresden in a custom.css to use it for Jupyter Notebooks.
+This package provides stylesheets for Jupyter Notebooks inspired by the corporate design of TU Dresden.